waykichain-hackathon/korea/smartcontract/README.md

 <br>

 We call our Serialize function and set keyTbl as a parameter.
-Below that we write to the database with calling our contract API function WriteStrkeyValueToDb then plug in our key and value
+Below that we write to the database by calling our contract API function WriteStrkeyValueToDb then plugging in our key and value

 ```lua